Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ## How to contribute to the background map

 The background map is provided by Mapbox, which is itself based on OpenStreetMap.
 You can improve the map on [openstreetmap.org](https://www.openstreetmap.org/).
 You can learn how to map on [the official welcome page](https://www.openstreetmap.org/welcome) and on [LearnOSM](https://learnosm.org/).
+Keep in mind that Mapbox doesn't update the map every month so if you edit something on OpenStreetMap it may take some time to appear in the map.
+If you need to report a problem directly to Mapbox you can follow the [instructions on their site](https://docs.mapbox.com/help/troubleshooting/reporting-a-problem/).

 ## How to report a problem in the etymology of an element